 Every child is a miracle.
 But there is something special about premature babies.
 They can make you jump with joy and cry at the same time.
 And watching a preemie grow up to be a healthy child can be incredibly gratifying.
-Premature birth complications often makes it very hard for these little ones.
+Premature birth complications often make it very hard for these little ones.
 Yet, they fight to survive even at such a tender age.

 A premature baby is defined as one who is born any time before 37 weeks of gestation.
 Babies born so early often suffer from various health problems owing to their underdeveloped bodies.